arienshibani/green-bite/readme.md

 # Green Bite API 🌱
 Green Bite __attempts__ to utilize regular expressions, NLP and public data to calculate sustainability scores for food.
 Sometimes it even works! 🤷‍♂️ Part of my masters thesis on ingredient matching to determine the sustainability of online recipes.
-(UiB, 2019).
+(Information Science, UiB: 2019).
 Written in Python, and served as an API using [FastAPI](https://fastapi.tiangolo.com/).

 ## How are sustainability scores calculated? 💡
 Using this formula